 As a chiropractic specialty, however, the goal of the Orthospinology adjustment is to restore balance across the entire spine, expecting problems of joint motion to change and improve the longer the spine stays in balance.

 Over time this new balance gives your body an opportunity to heal, relax, and find a new equilibrium.
 Some days feel really good.
 And other days don’t feel so great.
 Our doctors will always check if you are maintaining your new alignment based on objective measurements of your posture.
 He will only adjust the upper cervical spine when there is a clinical indicator to do so.

 If there is an obvious need for an adjustment elsewhere in the spine, then our doctors may use another gentle adjusting approach as necessary, based on the needs of the individual patient.

 Generally, the fewer adjustments one receives, the faster the patient tends to progress through their upper cervical chiropractic care plan.
 Holding means healing in the Orthospinology system.

 Why do you look at posture so much?

-Many patients note that they can actually see the difference in their posture before and after the adjustment, and Dr. Oliver will coach you on identifying the signs that your own posture is changing, showing when you might need an upper cervical chiropractic adjustment.
+Many patients note that they can actually see the difference in their posture before and after the adjustment, and our doctors will coach you on identifying the signs that your own posture is changing, showing when you might need an upper cervical chiropractic adjustment.

 Do I need a referral to see you?

-While Dr. Oliver does receive referrals from primary care providers, and other body work professionals, a referral is not necessary to seek a consultation with Dr. Oliver.
+While our doctors does receive referrals from primary care providers, and other body work professionals, a referral is not necessary to seek a consultation with us.

 Why aren’t there more chiropractors like you?